Cape Town Stadium

-The Cape Town Stadium (Kaapstad-stadion; Inkundla yezemidlalo yaseKapa; known since 2021 as the DHL Stadium for sponsorship reasons) is an association football (soccer) and rugby union stadium in Cape Town, South Africa, that was built as part of the country's hosting of the 2010 FIFA World Cup.
+The Cape Town Stadium (Kaapstad-stadion; Inkundla yezemidlalo yaseKapa; known since 2021 as the DHL Stadium for sponsorship reasons) is a football (soccer) and rugby union stadium in Cape Town, South Africa, that was built as part of the country's hosting of the 2010 FIFA World Cup.

 During the planning stage, it was known as the Green Point Stadium, which was the name of the older stadium on an adjacent site, and this name was also used frequently during World Cup media coverage.
-It is the home ground of WP Rugby and the Stormers (since 2021), and Premiership club Cape Town City (since 2016).
+It is the home ground of WP Rugby, the and the Stormers (since 2021), and was used by Cape Town City from 2016 when they played in the Premiership.
 It has also hosted the South Africa Sevens rugby tournament since 2015 and hosted the Rugby 7s World Cup in 2022.

 The stadium is located in Green Point, between Signal Hill and the Atlantic Ocean, close to the Cape Town city center and to the Victoria & Alfred Waterfront, a popular tourist and shopping venue.

 The stadium had a seating capacity of 64,100 during the 2010 World Cup, later reduced to 55,000.

 Cape Town Stadium is the largest stadium in Cape Town, and the fifth-largest in South Africa.